coder-arch-15/National-Digital-Health-Portal/README.md

         The project is based on Python-Flask Framework.
 We are using MySQL database for storing the information.
     </li>
     <li>
         The registration form for the Individual is shown below.
-Aadhaar Number is a mandatory field in order to authenticate user using biometric authentications.
+Aadhaar Number is a mandatory field in order to authenticate users using biometric authentications.
 Each Individual is provided by a unique id called Individual ID (starting with I) .
     </li>
      <p align="center"  style="margin-top:5px;">
   <img src="individual.png" width="1500" height = "500" title="output">